resthub/resthub.org/identity.rst

 Security
 --------

-Identity Manager can be turned in an OAuth2 provider, thanks to the resthub-oauth2-spring-security module.
+Identity Manager can be turned into an OAuth2 provider, thanks to the resthub-oauth2-spring-security module.
-It means that, in a SOA application, Identity Manager centralizes identities and is requested by other services when HTTP request authentication is needed.
+It means that, in a SOA application, Identity Manager centralizes identities and is called by other services when HTTP request authentication is needed.

 As said before, the REST APIs are protected.
-That means that you'll need OAuth2 tokens to access it, token that could be provided by the application itself.
+That means that you'll need OAuth2 tokens to access it, tokens that could be provided by the application itself.

-Thus, Identity Manager acts as an OAuth2 provider AND an OAuth2 secured resources.
+Thus, Identity Manager acts as an OAuth2 provider AND OAuth2 secured resources.